-You need to understand all your options when coming up to retirement.
+You will need to understand all your options when coming up to your retirement.

 At retirement, your options are: